alyyousuf7/youtube-webos/README.md

 ## Features
-- Ability to block YouTube Ads (see Known Issues)
+- Ability to block YouTube Ads
   - Blocks in-video ads by YouTube
   - Removes YouTube Ad while exploring videos
-- Ability to remove YouTube Shorts (see Known Issues)
+- Ability to remove YouTube Shorts
 - SponsorBlock segment skipping
   - Ability to control which segments to load
   - Ability to skip segments automatically or manually